 The dataset on “State Restrictions of Civil Society” covers 149 states in the 1994-2016 time period, coded from the section on “Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Violations of Human Rights” in the annual country reports of the US Department of State, Bureau of Democracy, Human Rights, and Labor.
 The data was collected by Kristin M. Bakke, Neil J. Mitchell, and Hannah M. Smidt, funded by the British Academy.
 You can download the dataset andcodebook.
 If you use our data, please have a look at the codebook and cite one of the articles below.

-We would like to thank the following for their assistance in coding the data: Sandy Dewar, Alexandra Hallqvist, Lene Guercke, Stefano Longo, Sarah Leo, Emma Pratt, Rob Rix, Philipp Schroeder, Gianna Seglias, Andrea Silkoset, Hannah Sommer, and Will Wright.
+We would like to thank the following for their assistance in coding the data: Arthur Davis, Sandy Dewar, Alexandra Hallqvist, Lene Guercke, Stefano Longo, Sarah Leo, Emma Pratt, Rob Rix, Philipp Schroeder, Gianna Seglias, Andrea Silkoset, Hannah Sommer, and Will Wright.

 A special thanks to James Savage at the Fund for Global Human Rights, Dominic Perera and Cathal Gilbert at CIVICUS, as well as Guadalupe Marengo, Paola Gioffredi, and Lisa Maracani, and the Human Rights Defenders Team at Amnesty International for their advice and comments as the project developed.